-Students will collect various kinds of material (video, audio, written) from local people then organize and formulate the collected material into a cohesive whole for use by oral historians, researchers and future classes.
-This course prepares students to do fieldwork on their own.
+Students will learn community specific culturally appropriate ethics and protocols to conduct human subject-based research.
+Students will become familiar with IRB processes.
+Students will collect various kinds of material (video, audio, written) from community members then organize and formulate the collected material into a cohesive whole for appropriate use by oral historians, researchers, and future classes.
+This course prepares students to do fieldwork and research contributive to Tribal Nation-Building.
 (Previously known as NAS 206)